William Giles Harding

 William Giles Harding (1808 – December 15, 1886) was a Southern planter, attorney, and horse breeder who was made a Brigadier General in the Tennessee militia before the American Civil War.
 He took over operations of Belle Meade Plantation near Nashville from his father in 1839.
 During the course of his management, he acquired more property, expanding it from 1300 acres to 5400 acre in 1860.
 He specialized in breeding and raising Thoroughbred horses, as well as other purebred livestock.
 In 1862 after Union forces took over Nashville, Harding was arrested as a leader and imprisoned at Fort Mackinac in northern Michigan on Mackinac Island for six months.
 He was released on a $20,000 bond.
+After being imprisoned at Fort Mackinac, he took the oath of allegiance to the Union and did not take an active part in the conflict from 1862 onwards.

 Following his daughter Selene's marriage to William Hicks Jackson, Harding collaborated with his son-in-law to co-manage the Belle Meade plantation through much of the late 19th century.
 It flourished as a center for high-quality racehorses and other livestock.
 After Jackson's death in 1903, the executor of the estate sold most of the plantation to a land development company in 1906 because of debt.
 Development from 1938 created a residential suburb known as the independent city of Belle Meade, Tennessee, near Nashville.

 Used as a private residence until 1953, the mansion, with 30 acres and associated outbuildings, was bought by the state for preservation.
 This property is now operated as a museum known as Belle Meade Plantation, and is listed on the National Register of Historic Places.

 Early life

 William Giles Harding was born in 1808 near Nashville, Tennessee to John Harding, a Virginian, who one year earlier (1807) purchased 250 acre near Richland Creek.
-He was educated at the old University of Nashville, the Partridge's American Literary, Scientific and Military Academy in Middletown, Connecticut, and he studied law in Litchfield, Connecticut.
+He was educated at the old University of Nashville, the Partridge's American Literary, Scientific and Military Academy at Norwich University, Northfield, VT, and he studied law in Litchfield, Connecticut.